hadirkhan10/chisel3-wiki/Frequently-Asked-Questions.md

 The default branches for the user-facing repositories (chisel-template and chisel-tutorial) are the `release` branches - these should always *just work* for new users as they use the `release` branches of chisel projects.

-If you want to use something more current than the `release` branch, you should `git checkout master` for all the chisel repos you intend to use, then `sbt publish-local` them in this order:
+If you want to use something more current than the `release` branch, you should `git checkout master` for all the chisel repos you intend to use, then `sbt publishLocal` them in this order:

 - firrtl
 - firrtl-interpreter